Museums Association: Membership

 The MA has over 8,000 individual members, 580 institutional members, and 250 corporate members.

 It runs a professional development scheme, with mentoring and regular training events.
 "AMA" denotes an Associate of the Museums Association.
 "FMA" denotes a Fellow of the Museums Association.

 Governance

 The association is independently funded by its membership, and it is governed by a board of trustees, from all parts of the UK museum community, elected by members.
 In April 2018, Maggie Appleton replaced David Fleming as president; she is also the CEO of the RAF Museum.
 Previous presidents include David Anderson, Stuart Davies, David Fleming, William Henry Flower, Jane Glaister, Max Hebditch, Charles Saumarez Smith,Virginia Tandy, and Barbara Woroncow.
+Kinvara Jardine Paterson joined the MA board as climate champion trustee in Feb 2025.